 Earmarked Reserve Reason / Use My Neighbourhoods An accumulation of unspent core funding allocated to be spent in accordance with the local priorities determined by each of the My Neighbourhood Forums.
-Asset Management Sums set aside to support the cost of maintaining and improving the Council's property portfolio to ensure its long term viability as an asset and to protect income generation.
-The balance has been transferred into the Capital Funding reserve, following the strategic review of reserves.

-Earmarked Reserve Reason / Use Elections Provision An annual transfer from revenue is made to cover the four yearly Borough Elections.
-The next election is due to take place in May 2019.
-Building Control Reserve Surpluses generated on Building Control fee-earning service set aside to support continuing service delivery.
+Elections Provision An annual transfer from revenue is made to cover the four yearly Borough Elections.
+The next election is due to take place in May 2023.
 Housing Needs Survey Annual contribution made to fund the costs of carrying out detailed Housing Needs Surveys.
-ICT Strategy To fund IT replacement programme and other technologically based service transformation projects.
-The balance has been transferred into the Capital Funding reserve, following the strategic review of reserves.
 Local Development Framework To fund one-off costs in relation to the production of planning policy documents in relation to the Local Development Framework.
-Performance Reward Grant External revenue funding held by the Council on behalf of South Ribble Partnership set aside for spending on South Ribble Partnership projects in future years.
-Public Open Space Commuted Sums Cash endowments for the maintenance of assets transferred from the Central Lancashire New Town.
-The balance has been transferred into the Capital Funding reserve, following the strategic review of reserves.
-Organisation Restructure Costs To be used to assist in funding the one-off costs of any service reviews designed to improve the efficiency of the Council.
-Vehicles, Plant & Equipment Residual balance of sums set aside to fund the replacement of vehicles, plant and equipment which are not funded from other sources of finance.
-The balance has been transferred into the Capital Funding reserve, following the strategic review of reserves.
-Leisure Sites Repair and Maintenance To fund any repair costs for which the Council is committed to under the contract with the Leisure Trust.
-The balance has been transferred into the Capital Funding reserve, following the strategic review of reserves.
-Borough Investment Account To facilitate income generation schemes and create a diverse and self- sustaining income portfolio to enable the Council to bridge the funding gap.
-In July 2018, Council approved an increase of £770k in the available funds to support the Investment Property strategy.
-Business Rates Retention To mitigate the potential risk to the Council's medium-term financial strategy by providing funds to smooth out the inherent fluctuations that occur in the Business Rates Retention System.
+Performance Reward Grant External revenue funding held by the council on behalf of South Ribble Partnership set aside for spending on South Ribble Partnership projects in future years.
+Organisation Restructure Costs To be used to assist in funding the one-off costs of any service reviews designed to improve the efficiency of the council.

+Earmarked Reserve Reason / Use Borough Investment Account To facilitate income generation schemes and create a diverse and self- sustaining income portfolio to enable the council to bridge potential funding gaps.
+Business Rates Retention To mitigate the potential risk to the council's medium-term financial strategy by providing funds to smooth out the inherent fluctuations that occur in the Business Rates Retention System.
 City Deal To be used to fund additional costs in relation to the delivery of City Deal projects and outcomes.
-New Burdens Funding Funds retained to support work undertaken in future years in relation to new central government initiatives.
-The balance has been transferred into the General reserve, following the strategic review of reserves.
-Capital Funding Reserve In 2017/18 a number of individual reserves were merged to create a single Capital Strategy reserve.
-This is to fund capital expenditure in line with the Council's Corporate Plan priorities, as set out in the approved Capital Strategy and Medium-Term Financial Strategy.
-Repairs and Maintenance Fund The revenue budget includes an annual provision for the costs of repairs and maintenance of the Council's property assets.
+Capital Funding Reserve This is to fund capital expenditure in line with the council's Corporate Plan priorities, as set out in the approved Capital Strategy and Medium-Term Financial Strategy.
+Repairs and Maintenance Fund The revenue budget includes an annual provision for the costs of repairs and maintenance of the council's property assets.
 The purpose of the reserve is to meet the costs of any major repairs and maintenance works which cannot be met from this base budget.
 Transformation Fund In November 2017, Council approved the transfer of £500k from General Reserves to set up a Transformation Fund.
-The purpose of this reserve is to provide funding for projects which will generate a

-Earmarked Reserve Reason / Use payback into the Council's revenue budget through sustainable income generation and/or recurring cost savings.
+The purpose of the reserve was to provide funding for projects which will generate a payback into the council's revenue budget through sustainable income generation and/or recurring cost savings.
+The fund has been allocated to the IT Digital Strategy capital costs in the capital programme.
 Apprenticeship Reserve This relates to funding set aside to fund Apprenticeship costs.
-Other To allow the carry forward of specific funding where the revised expenditure plans mean it will fall in subsequent years.
-This includes funding planned new areas of investment in the medium-term financial strategy in future years.
+The reserve is no longer required because the staffing costs for apprenticeship posts have been built into the base budget.
+Therefore the reserve has been transferred back to the general reserve.
+Climate Change The approved budget for 2020/21 included the creation of a Climate Change reserve of £250,000.
+This has been implemented using the surplus in 2019/20 Credit Union As part of the quarter 3 budget monitoring report, Cabinet approved the creation of a Credit Union reserve of $\pounds150,000$ using the surplus in 2019/20.
+CIL Administration Fund This reserve has been created using the proportion of Community Infrastructure Levy which the council is entitled to retain in respect of administration costs.
+Other This reserve comprises 3 elements.
+Firstly, it includes unspent ring- fenced income that has been received but not yet spent and the revised expenditure plans mean it will fall in subsequent years.
+Secondly, it includes accumulated surplus income generated by the Sports development service.
+Thirdly, it includes carried forward unspent expenditure budgets that are planned to be used in future years.